 Thanks for registering early for AHSP2014, to take place Friday-Tuesday Aug 22-26 at The Mountain Institute.
 We again expect to be filled to capacity for this extraordinary event, and the organizing committee is happy to have so many committed observers joining us this year.

 We like to communicate with registrants over the summer, so that repeat participants will know what is new, and first-timers will have a chance to read the basics of the AHSP experience.
-Of course , you can go to the AHSP Website at any time to get the most up-to-date information we have.
-Chris Lee has updated the website, but retained information from AHSP 2012 where new information is not yet available — in most cases, the update status should be clear.
+Of course, you should go to the AHSP Website at any time to get the most up-to-date information we have.
+Chris Lee and others are updating the website, but retained information from AHSP 2013 may remain where new information is not yet available — the update status should be clear.

-As of this week, AHSP 2013 registrations were within 16 spots of filling our self-imposed cap on registrants.
+As of this week, AHSP 2014 registrations have filled about 2/3 our self-imposed cap on registrants.
 As with the past few years, we anticipate that the event will be filled.
 There will not be a waiting list.
 Some space is still available for all activities requiring preregistration.

 What’s new and different

 AHSP already has a full agenda guest speakers for afternoon and after-dinner talks, as well as other daytime activities from Friday through Monday.
 We have invited favorites to return from previous AHSPs, and also invited several popular speakers from recent NOVAC meetings.
 Details will be posted as the schedule is finalized under ‘Events Overview’ on the website.

 All of last year’s TMI area activities will be repeated.
 The popular NRAO daytime behind-the-scenes and overnight observation activities will be held.
 The group trip on the Cass Scenic Railroad will repeat.
-Following last year’s suggestions to make the tour briefer, will plan to take the short trip to Whitaker Station.
-That will permit participants to get lunch on their own, and have more free time during the day — also less expensive.
-(N.B.: Those who reserved at the original price will receive a refund.)
+As was done last year, will take the short trip to Whitaker Station.
+That will permit participants to get lunch on their own, and to have more free time during the day — also less expensive.

 The member and TMI-led activities will also return, including the family-friendly cave tour.
-Thinking of that cool water feels good on this 97 deg day in Washington.
 We are also planning to organize a model rocket launch on one or two of the days — well away from the observing & camping areas, and with lots of trained supervision.
 Some of these activities require registration.
 If you haven’t already done so, you can add activity registrations by sending email to <firstname.lastname@example.org>.

 The photo contest will return, for both adults and younger participants, with some changes to be announced well before AHSP.
 There will also be the same range of door prizes as last year, including at least one stand-out prize.

 BTW — many of the both small and large improvements at TMI have been sponsored by your donations, purchases, and door prize tickets through AHSP.

 Of course, the high point of any weekend at TMI is the quality of the observing.
 We’ll discuss observing tips in more detail in the future.
-The help with your planning, John McDonnell has already loaded observing lists to the Web site here.
-Planets will be added soon.
-Comet ISON will be a morning object, but not yet expected to be impressive.
+The help with your planning, John McDonnell’s observing lists will be loaded to the Web site soon.
+Solar system objects will be added later.

 We will repeat the battery shuttle each day, to get your batteries from the observing fields to the power supplies at the Yurts each morning and back each afternoon.
 More to come on this in future communications.